Selling a House after Divorce

 Should I consider refinancing?

 You could think about re-mortgaging your property as you look to sell the house after your divorce.
 Refinancing could allow you to access the equity in your property.
+However, before you can consider refinancing you’ll need to calculate the value of your property.
+This is so that you can be sure there is sufficient equity to allow for refinancing.

 This could allow you to effectively buy out your ex-partner’s share.
 If you are looking to stay in the property, this a great option.
 However, you may decide that you would prefer somewhere new to live to help make a clean break.